BIGJRA/BIGJRA.github.io/rejuv.md

 Battle your way through the grunts.
 The first grunt has a Shadow Mankey, and the second has a Shadow Teddiursa.

 Make sure you heal before heading outside.
-You’ll be thrown into a double battle.
+You'll be thrown into a double battle.

 Xen Executive Madelis and Team Xen Bartz (Water Surface Field)